HibahAhmed/Pewlett-Hackard-Analysis/README.md

 ## Summary

 A table was filtered to show a count of employees by their most recent job title in descending order.
 The retiring titles table was able to show the different positions of the different employees.
 Overall, the retiring titles demonstrates that there is a very high number of senior staff with a total of 37,332 employees.
+There is a total of 90398 and of those were 37,332 as mentioned before.
+(37,332/90,398) x 100 = 41.3% of the staff will be retiring.
+Because of a fairly high number of senior positions, there is a posibility of needing to create a hiring process in the future generation of Pewlett Hackard employees.

 ![image](https://user-images.githubusercontent.com/95547517/153548367-12af65dd-f138-45e2-849f-e0bc8c3f76f6.png)